Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Experiments and Results

-\textbf{Datasets.} We evaluate our approach using the widely adopted ScanRefer~\cite{scanrefer} and Nr3D~\cite{referit3d} datasets, both of which are based on scenes from ScanNet~\cite{scannet}.
-The queries in ScanRefer can be classified as either ``unique'' or ``multiple'', depending on the presence of distractors (objects with an identical label as the target).
-Similarly, queries from Nr3D can be categorized as ``easy'' or ``hard'' based on the number of distractors, and as ``view-dependent'' or ``view-independent'' depending on whether the description is given from a specific viewpoint.
-For both datasets, we evaluate our proposed zero-shot method exclusively on the validation set.
+\textbf{Datasets.} We evaluate our approach using the widely adopted Nr3D~\cite{referit3d} and ScanRefer~\cite{scanrefer} datasets.
+For Nr3D, we report scores on different partitions of the validation set; for ScanRefer, we report the accuracies on the entire validation set.

-\textbf{Evaluation metrics.} To measure grounding accuracy, we use the Acc@0.25 and Acc@0.5 metrics on the ScanRefer dataset, which calculate the percentages of predicted bounding boxes with an IoU (Intersection over Union) greater than 0.25 and 0.5, respectively, w.r.t.\ the ground truth.
-On the Nr3D dataset, the default setting assumes that the bounding boxes of all objects in the scene are already known, and the task is to select the correct target from them.
-The performance metric is thus the percentage of queries for which the target is correctly predicted.
+\textbf{Evaluation metrics.} On the Nr3D dataset, we use ground truth segmentations (so do methods we compare to), and the performance metric is ratio of queries for which the target is correctly predicted.
+On the ScanRefer dataset, we use the Acc@0.25 and Acc@0.5 metrics on the ScanRefer dataset, which calculate the percentages of predicted bounding boxes with an IoU (Intersection over Union) greater than 0.25 and 0.5, respectively, w.r.t. the ground truth.

 \textbf{Baselines.} We compare our method with both supervised and zero-shot approaches from the current state of the art.
 For supervised methods, we include ScanRefer~\cite{scanrefer} and ReferIt3D~\cite{referit3d}, which propose both the datasets and models, and 3DVG-Transformer~\cite{3dvgtransformer}, BUTD-DETR~\cite{butddetr}, and EDA~\cite{eda}, all of which show notable improvements over previous works.
 For zero-shot methods, we include LLM-Grounder~\cite{llmgrounder}, ZSVG3D~\cite{visualprogramming}, and VLM-Grounder~\cite{vlmgrounder}, all of which have made their code publicly available.